Our favorite brown tape is back!

 - Versatile widths to cover any job

-Get the tape the works better than you remember!
+Get the tape that works better than you remember!

-Pro Tip!
 When binding a guitar, when the glue is dry, remove the tape slowly and gently—pull at a 45 degree angle to the grain and lightly rub it with your index finger.
 Warming the tape with a blow dryer or softening the adhesive with naptha will also help it lift away easily without pulling up wood fibers.
+Not recommended for use on vintage or delicate finishes.

 #0584 3/4" wide, 60 yard roll (19mm x 55m)